 Cheesemonger Lydia shares her recipe for pan haggerty with a twist.
 Pan haggerty is a traditional Northumbrian side dish containing potatoes, onion and cheese.
-It certainly isn't a traditional Burns Night side dish, but cheesey potatoes are hard to argue with!
 The Isle of Mull Cheddar brings deeply savoury, even boozy notes and really makes the flavours sing.
 We think it's the perfect accompaniment to your haggis or stew.
-Aside from Burns Night this also works really well served for brunch with crispy bacon and a fried egg.
+Aside from a comforting evening dish, this also works really well served for brunch with crispy bacon and a fried egg.

 1kg floury baking potatoes, cut in slices approx. 5mm thick

 250g Isle of Mull Cheddar, grated

 Preheat your oven to 200°C/fan 180°C/gas 6.
 Gather your ingredients and prepare.

 In a heavy based, oven proof pan, melt a small knob of the butter (about 20g).
 Line the pan with slices of potato and fry on a low heat until golden.
 It’s best to choose the widest slices of potato for this stage, as this will form the top of the dish when you turn it out of the pan.

 In another large saucepan alongside, melt a large knob of the butter (about 60g) and fry off your onions and leeks until lightly golden and completely soft.

 Once your first layer of potatoes is golden, and your onion mix is cooked, scatter a layer of onions on top of the potatoes, followed by a layer of grated cheese.
 Give the layer a good grind of black pepper and a sprinkle of sea salt.